F1F88/sm-ext-log4sp/readme.md

 4. Support custom log message flush level.

-   - By default spdlog lets the underlying libc flush whenever it sees fit in order to [achieve good performance](https://github.com/gabime/spdlog/wiki/7.-Flush-policy).
+   - By default, the Log4sp extension flush the log buffer when [it sees fit in order](https://github.com/gabime/spdlog/wiki/7.-Flush-policy) to achieve good performance.

    - You can use `Logger.Flush()` to manually flush, or use `Logger.FlushOn()` set the minimum log level that will trigger automatic flush.

 5. Support "backtrace" log messages.

-   - store debug messages in a ring buffer and display them later on demand.
+   - store `trace` and `debug` messages in a ring buffer and display them later on demand.

 6. Support server console commands.